Worthington Presbyterian Church

 Worthington Presbyterian Church is a historic church in Worthington, Ohio, United States.
 Founded in 1805, the congregation is composed of 1,900 members.

 The congregation worships in a Colonial Revival church building that was built in 1927.
 Under the name of "Worthington United Presbyterian Church," it was listed on the National Register of Historic Places in 1980.

-It was designed in Late Gothic Revival style by Columbus, Ohio architects Martin, Orr and Martin, who were in practice together from 1924-1927.
-They also designed the Late Gothic Revival First Baptist Church of Boulder, in Boulder, Colorado, which was built in 1925-26.
+It was designed in Late Gothic Revival style by Columbus, Ohio architects Martin, Orr and Martin, who were in practice together from 1924 to 1927.
+They also designed the Late Gothic Revival First Baptist Church of Boulder, in Boulder, Colorado, which was built in 1925–26.